bfw-systems/bfw/docs/en/get-started/config.md

 Without module, the only utility is to enable personal errors pages (defined into `errors.php` config files).

-#### sqlSecureMethod

-Used by Secure helper.
-You can define a function to secure data against SQL injections.
-If no function is defined, the helper will use the function [addslashes](http://php.net/manual/en/function.addslashes.php).

-For example, with the method [PDO::quote](http://php.net/manual/en/pdo.quote.php), you should define this config to `'sqlSecureMethod' => ['\PDO', 'quote']`.

-The choice is free because you can add a module who integrate other functions to do this.

 ### memcached.php

 To use a memcache(d) server.